Spain Term 2021 is postponed to Spring 2022.

 A directed study also can be arranged with departmental approval.
 Dr. Donna LeGrand (Department of Modern World Languages) is the Director of Spain Term.
 She can be contacted via email at email@example.com.

-Multiple internship or service-learning opportunities are available.
+Multiple internship and service-learning opportunities are available.
 Previous Spain Term participants have completed internships with the municipal government, ministry of tourism, Caritas (Catholic Charities), International Red Cross, local businesses, medical facilities, and public or private schools.
-The prestigious Museo de Esteban Vicente offers an internship to a Bethel student with the appropriate art-related interest and level of Spanish proficiency.
+The prestigious Museo de Esteban Vicente also offers an internship to Bethel students with the appropriate art-related interest and level of Spanish proficiency.

 Students pay a comprehensive fee equivalent to Bethel’s tuition, room (junior level), and full board (Royal meal plan), which will be similar to spring 2020 semester fees of $24,310.
 This includes tuition, room, most meals, approximately eight trips/ excursions, and round-trip airfare (Minneapolis–Madrid).
 Financial aid applies (with the exception of work-study and Bethel performance scholarships, i.e. orchestra, forensics).
 Additional costs include meals on excursions longer than one day, Spanish student visas (may involve a trip to the Spanish consulate in Chicago or other location), passports, immunizations, and personal spending.

 Living in Spanish homestays provides students with maximum cultural and linguistic interaction with one student per home.
 The on-site director chooses the families with great care and excels at communicating his expectations with them.
 Students receive their meals at home.